Menu

 • Overnight stay in Canaima village.

-Sunday 13 October – Canaima National Park – Caracas
+Sunday 1 November – Canaima – Caracas

-• After breakfast we head for the tiny airport to catch our 9.30 AM flight back to Caracas.
+• After breakfast, we head for the tiny airport to catch our 9.30 AM flight back to Caracas.

 • Overnight stay in Caracas.